Profilerr

 The release of Counter-Strike: Source marked a crucial shift in CS Inferno’s evolution.
 The community first saw the renewed version of the map six months after the release of Condition Zero.
 The new CS: Source completely overhauled the location, turning the stronghold into a beautiful village.
 Once again, the time was set to a sunny day.

-The map included a lot of interesting details like a destroyed ZIL near the Balcony, flower pots, straw cubes, etc. Plus, the developers added new hiding spots and changed some locations, including:
+The map included a lot of interesting details and changed inferno callouts like a destroyed ZIL near the Balcony, flower pots, straw cubes, etc. Plus, the developers added new hiding spots and changed some locations, including:

 1. All boxes located at the B-Bombsite were replaced with hay bales, while the A-Site received its famous pond.
 It was also possible to eliminate a player standing at the Top Mid if you were shooting in the wall of the house near the B-Bombsite.